Rooster Teeth: Closure

 On March 6, 2024, general manager Jordan Levin notified employees that the company would close over the next several months.
 In an email, he cited reasons for the shutdown including "fundamental shifts in consumer behavior and monetization across platforms, advertising, and patronage", with it being reported that the number of subscribers to Rooster Teeth's "First" service had dropped to around one-quarter of their peak and that Rooster Teeth as a whole had been unprofitable for a decade.
 While the Roost Podcast Network planned to remain in operation while Warner Bros.
 Discovery sought a buyer, Warner also gauged interest in Rooster Teeth's intellectual property, including RWBY, Red vs. Blue and Gen:Lock.
 In April 2024, The Roost Podcast Network would be sold to the talent management company Night, and in July 2024, the RWBY franchise would be sold to Viz Media.

-Some employees are still working in order to finalize the shutdown and it is unclear when the company will close entirely.
+Some employees continued working in order to finalize the shutdown and, for a time, it remained unclear when the company would close entirely.
 Most employees left on May 10, 2024, with the website updated to a final goodbye message on May 15, 2024.
 Following the closure, several of the former talent and staff members from Rooster Teeth continued to work together in new ventures.

 Legacy

 On February 5, 2025, Burns announced he had acquired the Rooster Teeth brand and some of its remaining intellectual property through his company Box Canyon Productions.
-Some Rooster Teeth productions are set to return, alongside a "reimagining" of Burns's first film, The Schedule, and a new audio adventure, Again.
-On August 7, after a period of being in open beta, the website relaunched, as announced on the podcast Morning Somewhere.
+Some Rooster Teeth productions are set to return, alongside a "reimagining" of Burns' first film, The Schedule, and a new audio adventure, Again.
+On August 7, after a period of being in open beta, the website relaunched, as announced on Burns' podcast Morning Somewhere.